KonghaYao/pure-graph/docs/storage/redis.md

 # Redis Storage

-Redis primarily serves as a high-performance message broker for streaming data in Pure Graph.
+Redis primarily serves as a high-performance message broker for streaming data in Open LangGraph Server.
 While Redis can also be used for checkpoints when needed, its main role is handling real-time pub/sub messaging for graph execution streams.

 ## Overview

-Redis is used in Pure Graph mainly for **streaming data synchronization** through pub/sub messaging.
+Redis is used in Open LangGraph Server mainly for **streaming data synchronization** through pub/sub messaging.
 It can optionally be used for checkpoint storage, but this is typically not recommended for production use due to data persistence concerns.

 ## Characteristics